 A person "often reproved," often corrected, often disciplined, often intentionally heading in the wrong direction and rejecting the refining considerations of others sounds a great deal like those whom Paul describes to Timothy, the inhabitants of the world in the last days:

 But understand this, that in the last days there will come times of difficulty.
 For people will be lovers of self, lovers of money, proud, arrogant, abusive, disobedient to their parents, ungrateful, unholy, heartless, unappeasable, slanderous, without self-control, brutal, not loving good, treacherous, reckless, swollen with conceit, lovers of pleasure rather than lovers of God, having the appearance of godliness, but denying its power.
-(2 Timothy 3:1-5, ESV).
+(2 Timothy 3:1-5)

-The fact they are "often reproved" suggests a habit of resistance, a rebellious will, an arrogant, unappeasable spirit that is not compromised by the inability to learn but is crippled by the unwillingness to learn.
+The fact that they are "often reproved" suggests a habit of resistance, a rebellious will, an arrogant, unappeasable spirit that is not compromised by the inability to learn but is crippled by the unwillingness to learn.
 These are those who, perhaps, when confronted, give vent to rage becoming abusive, slanderous, and lacking self-control.
-To such a one the word of God offers this invitation couched mercifully in a warning: repent or be broken.
+To such a one the word of God offers this invitation mercifully couched in a warning: repent or be broken.